 Mossack Fonseca matter.
 Credit Suisse, along with many financial institutions, has received inquiries from governmental and regulatory authorities concerning banking relationships between financial institutions, their clients and the Panama-based law firm of Mossack Fonseca.
-Credit Suisse is conducting a review of these issues and has been cooperating with the relevant authorities.
+Credit Suisse has also received governmental and regulatory inquiries concerning cross-border services provided by Credit Suisse's Switzerland-based Israel Desk.
+Credit Suisse is conducting a review of these issues and has been cooperating with the authorities.